grant-king/ML_progress/log.md

 **Thoughts:** I am glad to hear Michael back today.
 Also continued decorator practice as I still don't feel comfortable leaving that chapter yet.

+Day 26: February 6, 2019

+**Today's Progress:** TPTM errors day 2.
+Exercism Tournament exercise wit error handling.

+**Thoughts:** Need to find supplemental error content to reinforce TPTM chapter.
+Refactoring Exercism Tournament exercise considering error handling.
+Also I still need to sort output table by team with most points, then alphabetically to pass majority of tests that are left.
+It also needs to be able to handle a few special cases including the ability to recognize and alert for incomplete tournaments.

 **Link to work:**
 <!---